Forbes top creators of 2023: MrBeast, Khaby Lame, Jake Paul among highest earners

 Jimmy Donaldson aka MrBeast is ranked 1 on Forbes’ list of Top Creators 2023.
 The list, which is in its second year, ranks 50 of the world’s most followed digital creators.
 Everyone from magicians to musicians and beauty influencers to chefs are on it.

-According to Forbes, the 50 names included in the list earned an estimated USD 700 million (INR 5,821 crore approx.) overall from a commanding following of 2.6 billion.
-The overall earnings in 2022 was USD 570 million (INR 4,740 crore approx.), which means that the digital influencers saw their paycheck increase by more than 20 per cent for the current year.
+According to Forbes, the 50 names included in the list earned an estimated USD 700 million overall from a commanding following of 2.6 billion.
+The overall earnings in 2022 was USD 570 million, which means that the digital influencers saw their paycheck increase by more than 20 per cent for the current year.

 More about the Forbes list of the world’s top creators in 2023

 Citing data from social media research firm, Influencer Marketing Hub, Forbes said that brands will be spending an estimated USD 21 billion on creator marketing in 2023.
-The figure is more than 10 times the USD 1.6 billion (INR 13,306 crore approx.) they spent seven years ago.
+The figure is more than 10 times the USD 1.6 billion they spent seven years ago.

 Apart from earnings and follower count, Forbes’ also assigned an entrepreneurship score to each creator and presented their average engagement (in percentage).
 The entrepreneurship score is on a scale of 1-4, “ranging from people who make most of their money from traditional advertising to folks building their own companies, brands, and services.”